2dvoid/vim-cheatsheet/README.md

 i         # inside
 a         # around
 NUM       # number (e.g: 1,2,3)
-t         # searches for a character and stops before it (till) f         # searches for a character and lands on it (find)
+t         # searches for a character forward and stops before it (till) T         # searches for a character backward and stops before it f         # searches for a character forward and lands on it (find) F         # searches for a character backward and lands on it
 ```

 ## Noun: